Cozumel Island Tour: A tailor-made day tour of one of the Mexico’s largest islands.

-Guided by an expert, you will get close with culture and nature in this paradisiac island.
+Get close with culture and nature in this heavenly island.
 You will meet your guide at your arrival pier at a convenient time.

 The stops on the itinerary will depend on the group’s top choices included in this tour package.

-You can choose between a small local chocolate factory to learn how chocolate was produced and used by the Mayan people, enjoy a tequila tasting – a Mayan speciality, see the west side of the island with time for lunch, visit the historic San Gervasio Mayan ruins, shop and finish your day on Palancar Beach, where you can snorkel, swim or snooze in a hammock between the coconut trees.
+Choose between a small local chocolate factory to learn how chocolate was produced and used by the Mayan people, enjoy a tequila tasting, see the west side of the island with time for lunch, visit the historic San Gervasio Mayan ruins, shop and finish your day on Palancar Beach, where you can snorkel, swim or snooze in a hammock between the coconut trees.

-These Mayan ruins are the #1 archaeological site in Cozumel.
-San Gervasio was a sacred Mayan site dedicated to the goddess Ixchel (goddess of fertility).
+These Mayan ruins are the number one Archaeological site in Cozumel.
+San Gervasio was a sacred Mayan site dedicated to the goddess of fertility.

-Located in the heart of the island, in a lush jungle populated with brilliantly colored iguanas and lush flowers and foliage, this Mayan archeological site has an unusually long history.
+Located in the heart of the island, in a lush jungle populated with brilliantly colored iguanas and lush flowers and foliage, this Mayan archaeological site has an unusually long history.

 You can become part of the Mayan culture and its mysteries with this San Gervasio tour.